-Because the claim arose outside of the United States, the North Carolina courts relied on a general jurisdiction theory on the ground that the foreign defendants' contacts with the state of North Carolina were sufficiently continuous and systematic to establish general jurisdiction.62 Also, because the foreign defendants had no physical presence in North Carolina, the North Carolina courts relied solely on the sales in North Carolina of tires manufactured by the foreign defendants in order to establish these contacts.63 Lastly, because the foreign defendants did not themselves sell any of their tires in North Carolina, the North Carolina courts relied on a stream-of-commerce theory to connect the foreign defendants with the state.64 a general jurisdiction context.
+Because the claim arose outside of the United States, the North Carolina courts relied on a general jurisdiction theory on the ground that the foreign defendants' contacts with the state of North Carolina were sufficiently continuous and systematic to establish general jurisdiction.
+Also, because the foreign defendants had no physical presence in North Carolina, the North Carolina courts relied solely on the sales in North Carolina of tires manufactured by the foreign defendants in order to establish these contacts.
+Lastly, because the foreign defendants did not themselves sell any of their tires in North Carolina, the North Carolina courts relied on a stream-of-commerce theory to connect the foreign defendants with the state.

+The Court, in an opinion by Justice Ginsburg, unanimously rejected the North Carolina court's application of the stream-of-commerce theory in a general jurisdiction context.
 The Court explained that the North Carolina court's analysis elided the essential difference between case-specific and allpurpose (general) jurisdiction.
 Flow of a manufacturer's products into the forum, we have explained, may bolster an affiliation germane to specific jurisdiction.
-But ties serving to bolster the exercise of specific jurisdiction do not warrant a determination that, based on those ties, the forum has general jurisdiction over a defendant.65
+But ties serving to bolster the exercise of specific jurisdiction do not warrant a determination that, based on those ties, the forum has general jurisdiction over a defendant.